openshift-labs/learn-katacoda/gitops/kustomize/01-exploring-kustomize.md

 You can use the `kustomize edit` command instead of writing YAML.
 For example, you can change the image tag this Deployment uses by running the following:

-`kustomize edit set image welcome-php=quay.io/redhatworkshops/welcome-php:ffcd15`{{execute}}
+`kustomize edit set image quay.io/redhatworkshops/welcome-php:ffcd15`{{execute}}

+This will update the `~/resources/kustomize-build/kustomization.yaml`{{open}} file with a `images` section.
+Now when you run `kustomize build .`{{execute}} - you should see not only the new label but also a new image.

-You can see how you can take already existing YAML and modify it for your specific environment.
+You can see how you can take already existing YAML and modify it for your specific environment without the need to copy or edit the original.

 ## Exploring Kustomize with Kubectl